 - Cream together vegan cream cheese, coconut cream, and powdered sugar.

 - Spoon cream cheese mixture onto the pretzel crust, and MAKE SURE to spread it all the way to the edges.
-This prevents the jell-o layer from seeping down onto the pretzel crust and making it soggy.
+This prevents the jello layer from seeping down onto the pretzel crust and making it soggy.

-A few minutes before you're ready to pour the agar layer onto the semi-frozen cream cheese, place freshly sliced strawberries evenly around the dish (above-right).
+A few minutes before you're ready to pour the warm agar layer onto the semi-frozen cream cheese, place freshly sliced strawberries evenly around the dish (above-right).
 Pop it back into the freezer.
 This allows the strawberries to get cold, too, providing an extra barrier between the hot agar and the cream cheese.
-You can also use frozen strawberries here, but for the suspended strawberries I usually use fresh.
-They're easier to slice and usually prettier than frozen berries.
+You can also use frozen strawberries here, but for the suspended strawberries I usually use fresh because they're easier to slice and look nicer.

-How to Make Vegan Jell-o (using Agar Agar)
+How to Make Vegan Jell-o